-The Ethical Journalism Network’s Aidan White will present new guidelines on how to report on human trafficking at an ICMPD event in Turkey.
+The Ethical Journalism Network’s Aidan White presented new guidelines on how to report on human trafficking at an ICMPD event in Turkey.

 Transnational Closing Workshop of the Project: Achievements and Future Prospects